frkosurf/voot-specification/VOOT.md

 provider MUST consider `startIndex` equal to `0` and `count` equal to the total number of items available in the entire set.

-The sorting, if requested, MUST be performed on the provider before considering the `startIndex` and `count` parameters.
+The sorting, if requested, MUST be performed on the provider before applying limiting the results based on the `startIndex` and `count` parameters.

 For the API call requesting user information the `sortBy` parameter has no effect.
 Using `startIndex` and `count` is possible, however they are of little